Hon-Hai-Quantum-Computing/tomography_RGD/README.md

    - Dir_proj = directory of storing projectors
    - Dir_meas = directory of storing measurement results

-5. New_Pj_shot = [how to obtain sampled Pauli operator, how to have measurements]
-   - default usage:
-      - New_Pj_shot = [1, 1] : creating new Projector & measurement
-      - Caveat: other choice of New_Pj_shot must be consistent with Data_In, existing directory specified (Directory of Rho, projectors, measurements), etc.

-   - New_Pj_shot[0] = specify how to obtain the sampled Pauli operators
-      - = 0  loading sampled projectors
-      - = 1  creating new sampled projectors
-            (if the version already exists, then the version New_Pj_shot[0] will +1 automatically)
-      - = -1  Pauli operators generated from single & nearest-neighbor site Pauli matrices
-      - =  2  combining each Pj_list_xx.pickle into single file first

-   - New_Pj_shot[1] = specify how to obtain the measured results
-      - = 0  loading measurement result from file
-      - = 1  doing measurement (qiskit shot or qutip calculation)
-              (if the version already exists, then the version New_Pj_shot[1] will +1 automatically)
-      - = 2  converting shot measured data_dict into the coef needed,
-            where measurement_list = the coef of each Pauli obs (no longer maintained -> may need check)

 ## Calling the optimization method